 Do you wear baggy clothing to hide your body?

 It’s not always easy to turn a negative body image into a positive body image, but there are strategies that can help reduce the frequency and disruptiveness of negative body image thoughts.
-The more you practice these thought patterns, the more natural it will be to feel positive about the body you have.
-(5)
+The more you practice these thought patterns, the more natural it will be to feel positive about the body you have.4

-1. Appreciate the ways your body supports you
+Appreciate the ways your body supports you

 Can you think of anything that your body does for you that you appreciate?
-Does your body help you breath, digest food, heal from injuries, interact with other people, read or write stories?
+Does your body help you breathe, digest food, heal from injuries, interact with other people, or read or write stories?
 All bodies function in slightly different ways, and it can be helpful to appreciate how your body specifically supports you, even if it doesn’t do everything that some other bodies do or that it may have done in the past.

-2. Don’t compare yourself to others
+Don’t compare yourself to others

-Every person on this planet is unique and it’s our differences that make us special.
+Every person on this planet is unique, and it’s our differences that make us special.
 Appreciating the beauty of others doesn’t make you any less beautiful.

-3. Set yourself non-weight related goals
+Set yourself non-weight-related goals

 Many people who struggle with body insecurity believe they need to wait until they are a certain weight or body shape to do things they want to do, like getting a tattoo, trying a new activity, taking a trip, dating, or wearing certain styles of clothes.
-Focusing on things that you want to do or accomplish in your body as it is right now, and then taking steps to make those things happen, instead of trying to change your body first, can make your life more enjoyable and less dictated by your weight.

-4. Challenging negative thoughts
+Challenge negative thoughts

-5. Be critical of social media
+Be critical of social media

 What you see on social media is rarely real.
 Many images presented online are unrealistic and represent a minority of the population.
 If an advertising image, slogan, or campaign makes you feel bad about yourself, unfollow that brand or account.

-Treatment for body insecurity
+Treatment for body insecurity and negative body image

-Cognitive behavior therapy (CBT)
+Cognitive behavioral therapy (CBT)

 You might also learn relaxation techniques to combat the stress and anxiety that often accompany a negative body image.